neuland-ingolstadt/neuland.app-native/CONTRIBUTING.md

 - Use meaningful variable and function names to improve code readability.
 - Document your code when necessary using inline comments.

+- Follow the existing code style and conventions used in the project.
+- Use meaningful variable and function names to improve code readability.
+- Document your code when necessary using inline comments.

+We use the **Husky** git hook to automatically fix commits according to ESLint rules and format them using Prettier.
+But you can also run these commands manually:
+  - `yarn lint` to check for linting errors
+  - `yarn lint:fix` to automatically fix linting errors
+  - `yarn format` to format the code using Prettier

+In addition is recommended to use the ESLint and Prettier extensions for your IDE to get real-time feedback on your code.

 ## Issues and Discussions

 - Feel free to open an issue if you encounter a bug or want to suggest an improvement.